-So, what actually is the active listening definition?
-It’s simple, really.
-Active listening means that all of your attention goes into listening, so that is all you are doing.
+So, what is the active listening definition?
+It’s simple.
+Active listening by definition means that all of your attention goes into listening, so that is all you are doing.
 If you were passively listening to music, then you could be texting, reading, talking, essentially doing anything other than just listening.
-Active listening means that you are focused on just one task: listening.
+Active listening by literal definition means that you are focused on just one task: listening.

-So why is active listening important?
-Because in order to improve your producing techniques, you will need to actively listen.
-After all, it is just as important as songwriting, mixing or music theory.
+So why is this important?
+Because to improve your producing techniques, you will need to actively listen.
+After all, it is just as important as songwriting, mixing, or music theory.

-Read on for the specifics in active listening techniques and exercises, but right now, let’s keep things really simple.
-The first step in developing active listening skills is to find a quiet room, and by that we mean a room that has no distractions.
+Read on for the specifics of active listening definition techniques and exercises, but right now, let’s keep things simple.
+The first step in developing active listening skills is to find a quiet room, and by that, we mean a room that has no distractions.
 You should turn off any device that you aren’t using to listen with, such as your computer or phone, and you could even turn off the lights and shut the curtains.
 We would also recommend closing your eyes, as this can help to focus your active listening skills.

-It is a good idea to use noise cancelling or studio headphones if you own them, as they help to block out any unwanted sounds.
+It is a good idea to use noise canceling or studio headphones if you own them, as they help to block out any unwanted sounds.
 The room that you have chosen should also not have outside noises interrupting your listening flow.
-This could mean a dripping tap, your next door neighbour shouting, your dog barking – you name it.
+This could mean a dripping tap, your next-door neighbor shouting, your dog barking – you name it.
 You should also use the best sound quality that you can get your hands on, files such as FLAC or WAV are good for active listening.
-Right, now that we have got the basics out of the way, let’s take a deeper look into active listening techniques.
+Right, now that we have got the basics out of the way, let’s take a deeper look into the techniques.

-Top tip: the first time you actively listen, choose a song that you enjoy listening to, or one that you struggle to get out of head!
+Active listening definition top tip: the first time you actively listen, choose a song that you enjoy listening to, or one that you struggle to get out of your head!
 This way, you will learn everything you can from a piece of music that you admire.
 There are key questions that you should be able to answer after active listening.
 Let’s break them down.

 What instruments have been used?
 What is the texture of the song?
 What kind of timbral characteristics can you hear?
 What production techniques have been used?
 What layers are there?